-The Concept Paper is mandatory (i.e. in order to submit a Full Application, a compliant and responsive Concept Paper must have been submitted) and must conform to the following formatting requirements:
+The Concept Paper is mandatory (i.e., in order to submit a Full Application, a compliant and responsive Concept Paper must have been submitted) and must conform to the following formatting requirements:

-- The Concept Paper must not exceed 4 pages in length including graphics, figures, and/or tables. - The Concept Paper must be submitted in Adobe PDF format. - The Concept Paper must be written in English. - All pages must be formatted to fit on 8-1/2 by 11 inch paper with margins not less than one inch on every side.
-Single space all text and use Times New Roman typeface, a black font color, and a font size of 12 point or larger (except in figures and tables). - The ARPA-E assigned Control Number, the Lead Organization Name, and the Principal Investigator's Last Name must be prominently displayed on the upper right corner of the header of every page.
-Page numbers must be included in the footer of every page.
+- The Concept Paper shall not exceed six (6) pages in length including graphics, figures, and/or tables.
+Specifically, Sections 1-4 of the Concept Paper (Sections 1a 1d below) shall not exceed four (4) pages, and Sections 5-6 (the Appendices, Sections 1e and 1f below) shall each not exceed one (1) page, for a maximum of two (2) pages in length for the Appendices. - The Concept Paper must be submitted in Adobe PDF format. - The Concept Paper must be written in English. - All pages must be formatted to fit on 8-1/2 by 11-inch paper with margins not less than one inch on every side.
+Single space all text and use Times New Roman typeface, a black font color, and a font size of 12 point or larger (except in figures and tables).

-- The first paragraph must include the Lead Organization's Name and Location, Principal Investigator's Name, Technical Category, Proposed Funding Requested (Federal and Cost Share [not required for this SBIR/STTR FOA]), and Project Duration. - Each Applicant must submit a separate, filled-out Ironmaking Cost and LCA Estimator Tool (Excel) using the template available on ARPA-E eXCHANGE.
+- The ARPA-E assigned Control Number, the Lead Organization Name, and the Principal Investigator's Last Name must be prominently displayed on the upper right corner of the header of every page.
+Page numbers must be included in the footer of every page. - The first paragraph must include the Lead Organization's Name and Location, Principal Investigator's Name, Technical Category, Proposed Funding Requested (Federal and Cost Share [not required for this SBIR/STTR FOA]), and Project Duration.